Topological Excitations near the Local Critical Point in the Dissipative 2D XY model

 Subsequently similar local criticality has been adduced from measurements of the correlation functions for some heavy-fermion compounds near their antiferromagnetic quantum-critical point \cite{lohneysen, schroder, schroder1, si}.
 It has also been suggested that disordered superconducting thin films \cite{ORR, haviland}, and superconducting wires \cite{bezryadin, lau} have local quantum-criticality at the superconducting to insulating transition \cite{SC, SC1, MPAF, MPAF1}.
 Local phase slips have been shown to play a crucial role in dissipation driven transitions in one dimensional superconducting wires \cite{GIL}.
 The wire can be thought of as a linear chain of coupled superconducting grains.
 Each event in space-time creates a dipole consisting of a phase slip in one junction and an anti-phase slip in a neighboring junction.

-In all the physical situations mentioned above, one may identify regimes in parameters like temperature, doping, pressure, thickness and magnetic field or charge density where the global properties are dominated by local degrees of freedom.
+In all the physical situations mentioned above, one may identify regimes, in parameters like temperature, doping, pressure, thickness and magnetic field or charge density, where the global properties are dominated by local degrees of freedom.
 The absorptive part of the fluctuation spectrum of these degrees of freedom displays $\omega/T$ scaling.
 This is simply the thermally weighted Fourier transform of $1/t$ correlations.
 There is no evidence of a spatial correlation length which is related to such a temporal correlation.

 For the dissipative 2DXY model, a variational and weak-coupling calculations suggested that the quantum-criticality is local \cite{SC,SC1}.
 To compute the correlation functions, a non-perturbative treatment is necessary.
 Recently, such a theory of this and some related models has been developed \cite{aji1, aji2}.
+The quantum criticality of cuprates belongs to this universality class\cite{aji1,aji2,aji3,as1}.
 The principal accomplishment is to show that spatial and temporal degrees of freedom of fluctuations exactly decouple in the partition function because the fluctuations can be represented in terms of orthogonal topological defects - vortices which are shown to interact locally in time and logarithmically in space and a new class of defects {\it warps}, which interact locally in space and logarithmically in time.

 In this paper we resolve some remaining questions about the discrete nature of the warps and explain why the warps interact locally in space.
-We do this by giving an explicit representation for them in terms of configuration of phase slips for the 2d dissipative xy model and give a physical picture of how they are orthogonal to the vortices.
+We do this by giving an explicit representation for them in terms of configuration of phase slips for the 2d dissipative xy model and give a physical picture as to why they are orthogonal to the vortices.
 This is the only two-dimensional model for which local quantum-criticality and $\omega/T$ scaling have been explicitly proven.
 As such, the general understanding and technical procedure may be important for other problems where similar criticality appears to govern.

 This paper is organized as follows.
 In the next section, we summarize briefly the transformations \cite{aji1, aji2} leading to the Action which displays decoupling of space and time variables.
 In the subsequent sections, we introduce Vortices and Warps, give their physical description in terms of configurations of phase slips, and show that the Action in terms of them is asymptotically identical to the Action derived earlier.